 David advises on growing and operations related questions for our clients and assists with our West Coast business activities.
 David has more than 15 years experience working in numerous types of agriculture, including indoor and outdoor hydroponics and soil based agriculture.
 David has an MBA in sustainable management, a BA in environmental studies with a focus on agroecology and a certificate in horticulture.

-Scott advises and consults on urban agriculture related government policies.
-He also manages the Agritecture.com blog, and helps to plan and run our frequent events.
+Scott advises on urban agriculture related government policies, and helps clients effectively communicate their brand.
+He also manages the Agritecture.com blog, and is a lead organizer of our frequent events.
 After apprenticing on an organic vegetable farm, Scott decided it was time to apply his passion for food and the environment back to the urban sphere.
 He recently received an MS in Environmental Policy from Bard College, where he focussed on urban sustainability.

 Maya is an experienced environmental scientist and sustainability consultant.
 Maya holds a BSc in Environmental Science and Policy from UC Davis, a MSc from Columbia University in Sustainability Management, and is currently pursuing a Phd at Cornell University.
 Maya works with Agritecture on our Middle East projects, producing sustainability content and advising on strategy for the Agritecture team and its clients.